RPT-Fitch Rates Beijing Capital Land's CNH Notes Final 'BB+'

 Leverage Moderated But Volatile: BCL's leverage, measured by the net debt/adjusted inventory ratio, moderated to 36% in 2013 from 47% in 2012, helped by a strong increase in development sales in the last two months of 2013.
 The sharp increase in investment property assets (a total of CNY3.5bn in 1H13 and 2012) reversed in 2H13 following asset disposals.
 BCL's intention to grow at a faster pace, which will require continued increase in land and construction expenditure, is likely to result in more volatile leverage.
 To achieve faster growth without increasing pressure on its credit metrics, BCL needs to sustain an improvement in contracted sales above the 2013 level of CNY19.6bn.

-Contracted Sales Outlook Uncertain: Contracted sales in 2013 were volatile - from January-October they increased by only 14% yoy, but surged 160% yoy in November-December.
-Strong reliance on sales in Beijing and Tianjin (60% in 2013, 41% in 2012) could result in lumpy sales and reduced cash-flow visibility.
+Contracted Sales Outlook Uncertain: Contracted sales in 2013 were volatile - they increased by only 14% yoy in January-October, but surged 160% yoy in November-December.
+Strong reliance on sales in Beijing and Tianjin (60% of total sales in 2013, 41% in 2012) could result in lumpy sales and reduced cash-flow visibility.
 Furthermore, sales uncertainty could increase with the tightening of home-purchase restrictions in Tier 1 cities and intense competition for land.
 However, Fitch believes that BCL's fast-churn mass-market business model targets the right market.

 Investment Property Contribution Weak: Because of the long gestation period for investment properties, they do not yet contribute meaningfully to BCL's earnings.
 In addition, its outlet malls will likely take significantly longer to stabilise and achieve profitable yields.
 These factors have resulted in a reduced focus by BCL in the expansion of its investment property business.
 As a result, the ratio of recurring rental EBITDA to interest expense will remain negligible over the next two to three years.